helm/helm/docs/chart_template_guide/builtin_objects.md

 	- `Release.Time`: The time of the release
 	- `Release.Namespace`: The namespace to be released into (if the manifest doesn't override)
 	- `Release.Service`: The name of the releasing service (always `Tiller`).
+  - `Release.Revision`: The revision number of this release.
+It begins at 1 and is incremented for each `helm upgrade`.
+  - `Release.IsUpgrade`: This is set to `true` if the current operation is an upgrade.
 - `Values`: Values passed into the template from the `values.yaml` file and from user-supplied files.
 By default, `Values` is empty.
 - `Chart`: The contents of the `Chart.yaml` file.
 Any data in `Chart.yaml` will be accessible here.
 For example `{{.Chart.Name}}-{{.Chart.Version}}` will print out the `mychart-0.1.0`.
   - The available fields are listed in the [Charts Guide](charts.md)